AnFreTh/NAMpy/nampy/utils/README.md

-This document provides an overview of the preprocessing possibilities in xDL.
+This document provides an overview of the preprocessing possibilities in nampy.
 The library includes a custom TensorFlow Keras layer (`Preprocessor`) and a comprehensive data management class (`DataModule`).

 ## Preprocessor Class